The Weighted $L^p$ Minkowski Problem: Introduction

-Borell's \cite{Bor73} classification states that a Radon measure $\mu$ is $s$-concave measure (with $\mathcal{C}$ all Borel subsets of $\R^n$) if and only if it has density with respect to the Lebesgue measure that is $\kappa=s/(1-ns)$-concave (so, if $s=\frac{1}{n}$, the measure is a multiple of the Lebesgue measure, and, if $s > 1/n$, the density is zero a.e.).
+Recall that a Borel measure is Radon if it is locally finite and (inner) regular.
+Borell's \cite{Bor73} classification states that a Radon measure $\mu$ is an $s$-concave measure (with $\mathcal{C}$ all Borel subsets of $\R^n$) if and only if it has density with respect to the Lebesgue measure that is $\kappa=s/(1-ns)$-concave (so, if $s=\frac{1}{n}$, the measure is a multiple of the Lebesgue measure, and, if $s > 1/n$, the density is zero a.e.).
 Henceforth, we say such measures are $s$-concave in the sense of Borell.
-For brevity, we may simply say $s$-concave (thus, if we mention $s$-concavity without referencing some class $\mathcal{C}$, we mean implicitly in the sense of Borell).
+For brevity, we may simply say $s$-concave (without referencing some class $\mathcal{C}$).

 Recall that a measure is said to be $\alpha$-homogeneous if, for a Borel set $A$, one has $\mu(tA)=t^\alpha\mu(A)$, $\alpha,t>0$, for all $t$ such that $tA$ is in the support of $\mu$.
 The Lebesgue measure, which we denote as $\vol_n$, is an $n$-homogeneous, $\frac{1}{n}$-concave measure.
 To illustrate the use of $s$-concave measures in Minkowski problems, Livshyts \cite{GAL19} considered and solved the constant-free, even Minkowski problem for a measure that is $\alpha$-homogeneous, $\frac{1}{\alpha}$-concave, in the sense of Borell, when $\alpha\geq n$; the result by Livshyts was extended to the $L^p$ case, $p\geq n,$ by Wu \cite{DW17}.
 Kryvonos and Langharst \cite{KL23} then did all $p\geq 1$.